Second World War shells unwittingly used as garden ornaments in Wexford

 The Army Explosive Ordnance Disposal Unit was called to the Oulart area.
 File photograph: David Sleator

-The Army bomb disposal unit was deployed to Wexford on Monday to deal with two second World War shells which were being unwittingly used a garden ornaments.
+The Army bomb disposal unit was deployed to Wexford on Monday to deal with two second World War shells which were being unwittingly used as garden ornaments.

 It is understood the objects were found by a fisherman and gifted to the owners of a house in the village of Oulart to decorate their garden.